AasheikSaran-web/Function-Generator-/README.md

 Aasheik Saran

-Overview
+🧠 Overview
-This project implements a two-channel function generator using the Tiva C Series TM4C123GH6PM microcontroller.
-It outputs various analog waveforms by interfacing with the LTC1661 DAC (Digital-to-Analog Converter) and provides user interaction through a Python GUI and onboard hardware switches.
+This is a 2-channel Function Generator project using the Tiva C Series TM4C123GH6PM microcontroller.
+It interfaces with two LTC1661 DACs to produce analog waveforms.
+Users can select waveform type, frequency, and amplitude using a Python GUI or onboard switch SW1, with status indicated by LEDs.

-Features
+🔧 Features
-Waveforms Generated:
+Waveform Types:

-Sine wave
+Sine

-Square wave
+Square

-Triangular wave
+Triangular

-Sawtooth wave
+Sawtooth

 Adjustable Parameters: